-Europe-Vision for an Organization with 60 Regions
+Europe Vision for an Organization with 60 Regions

-Written by Regionen-Europas.work
+Written by Regionen-Europas.workVision Sixty Regions

 Expressions

 In the description of the vision of the future, the words Regions, Nations, Countries, and States appear.
 In this structure, it is envisaged that one Nation per Region will emerge within the 60 Regions of Europe.
-In our interpretations, we consider the words "Nations" and "Countries" to be equivalent.
-We make little use of the words state and state-owned in this vision.
+We consider the words Nations and Countries to be equivalent.
+We make little use of the words State and State-owned in this vision. |

 Heineken's planning was based on 75 Regions.
 For us, the realistic number is between 50 and 80 Regions - and so we write in the text of 60 Regions.
 Since Heineken's planning in 1992, the Baltic states have joined the EU.
 The states of Albania, Bosnia-Herzegovina, Iceland, Moldavia, Montenegro, North Macedonia, Norway, Serbia, Switzerland, and several small states have not yet joined the EU.
-Great Britain has left the EU with the 9 regions.
+Great Britain has left the EU with the 9 Regions.
 The future positioning of Ukraine with the 24 subareas is not known.
-For the small regions, the schemes will probably not be planned with the main regulation.
-At the start, eight people will represent these two regional groups.
-This concerns Andorra, Gibraltar, Guernsey, Iceland, Jersey, Cyprus, Liechtenstein, Luxembourg, Malta, Monaco, San Marino, Vatican, as well as the territories of the UN, BIS, Courts, Council of Europe, ECB, and EU Institutions.
-Our proposal for the 60 Regions of Europe includes the settlement of the EU-Great-Britain-Ireland dispute, the end of the conflict in the Ukraine, a modification for Moldova-Transnistria, and bringing together the Tirol.
+For the small Regions, the schemes will probably not be planned with the main regulation.
+At the start, eight people will represent these two Regional groups.
+This concerns Andorra, Gibraltar, Guernsey, Iceland, Jersey, Cyprus, Liechtenstein, Luxembourg, Malta, Monaco, San Marino, Vatican, as well as the territories of the UN, BIS, Courts, Council of Europe, ECB, and EU Institutions. |

 The freedoms, the right of self-determination, currency and taxes of individual nations are important issues.
 From this website some concerns will be incorporated into the detailed planning.
-Certain fundamental aspects about ∗ the currencies and about ∗ the organisation , we describe these on the individual pages.
+Certain fundamental aspects about ∗ the currencies and about ∗ the organization , we describe these on the individual pages. |

-The realization of the 60 Regions of Europe according to this vision will not come from within.
-If the international decision-makers see this vision as the future political structure, they will promote the implementation and thus usher in a good European future.
+The realization of the 60 Regions of Europe according to this vision will probably not come from within.
+If the international decision-makers see this vision as the future political structure, they will promote the implementation and thus usher in a good European future. |

-"Make Europe great again", Abbreviation "MEGA".
+"Make Europe great again", Abbreviation "MEGA". |

-Europe-Vision Sixty Regions as PDF file Download PDF
+Europe Vision Sixty Regions as PDF file Download PDF |

 The original text is written in ∗ German.
-This is a translation.
+This is a translation. |

 Legend:

 ∗ With one click you get to the corresponding website.
+Intro Graphic: We have edited a graphic from Landkartenindex.de. |

-Last update: April 23, 2024
+Last update: December 19, 2024 |

 Regions of Europe